 Additionally, because a liberal-arts education aims to equip students with certain fundamental habits of heart and mind, our graduates are lifelong learners who are able to acquire new skills and serve Christ in a great variety of educations.
 The rigor of our undergraduate education is ideal preparation for graduate studies and law school.
 By studying great works of literature, which give us windows into human nature, we prepare students who desire to pursue vocations in psychology and counseling.
 In forming mature Christian adults who can think critically and creatively as well as communicate clearly and compellingly, we help them to become the kind of people that employers want to hire, and who can rise in the ranks of businesses through their fidelity, stability, and ability to learn.

 Finally, we must not underestimate the value of a Christian liberal-arts education for the cause of global missions.
 At Bethlehem College, we not only offer a program in cross-cultural ministry, but we see our foundational curriculum in the humanities as aiding the cause of world missions.
 Just as our rigorous biblical and theological education seeks to stand out among the pragmatic mindset of many missionaries, so also our humane education seeks to stand out amid the narrowness of much missionary training.
-We want to produce missionaries like William Carey, who was a self-taught “Renaissance man” whose education enable him to engage and benefit the Indian culture from multiple perspectives so that he is still regarded by many Indians today as a pioneering linguist, botanist, and advocate for social justice.
+We want to produce missionaries like William Carey, who was a self-taught “Renaissance man” whose education enabled him to engage and benefit the Indian culture from multiple perspectives so that he is still regarded by many Indians today as a pioneering linguist, botanist, and advocate for social justice.
 The breadth of his education enabled him to serve as mediator of knowledge in two directions, bringing the gospel to the Indian people, as well as helping the English to understand the situation in India.